IBM/db2forzosdeveloperextension-about/docs/working-with-stored-procedures/deploying-running-native-sql-stored-procedures.md

 ## Deploying a stored procedure

+You can deploy a stored procedure by using any of the following methods:

+- From within the **.spsql** file by clicking **Deploy stored procedure** from the context menu or the **Deployment** icon
+- From within the catalog navigation view by clicking **Deploy** from the overflow menu

-Click the **Deploy** action to open the **Deployment** view.
-This is where you can set and customize deployment options and save the options for the **.spsql** file.
+The **Deployment** view is where you can set and customize deployment options and save the options for the **.spsql** file.
 These options are used only during deployment and do not impact the DDL source code.

 The **Deployment** view consists of two sections: **Deployment options** and **Routine options**.